Celebrating the Top 10 Marvel Moms of the MCU

 When fans think of the heroes of the Marvel Cinematic Universe, they think of super soldiers, gods, and individuals wielding high tech suits with the courage to back it up.
-With intergalactic battles and larger than life stakes, it is easy to overlook how Marvel’s super heroes became who they are.
+Surrounded by intergalactic battles and larger-than-life stakes, it is easy to overlook how Marvel’s super heroes became who they are.

 In honor of Mother’s Day, we are celebrating the unsung heroes of the Marvel Cinematic Universe: the women who raised the heroes of the MCU.
 Here are our top 10 moms in the MCU.

 10. Pepper Potts – Mother of Morgan Stark

 While Tony and Morgan’s relationship is the focal point of the idyllic life the Potts-Stark family has created at their lake house, viewers can also assume that Pepper is a fantastic mom.
 After taking care of Tony and his eccentricities as his assistant and later girlfriend, Pepper had been in informal training to be a mother for many years.